FhrisCrancis/Django-Demo/README.md

-A simple web applicaiton I made to get comfortable with Django and Python
+A simple web application I made to get comfortable with Django and Python

 Endpoints:
 members/hello/